-[18:7] Indeed, what we have placed on the earth (`alaa al-ardi) is for its (lahaa) adornment that we may test them as to which of them are better in works.
+[18:7] Indeed, we have made what is on the earth (`alaa al-ardi) an adornment for it (lahaa), that we can test them which of them is better in deed

-[18:8] And indeed, we will make what is on it (`alayhaa) to a barren land.
+[18:8] And indeed, we will surely make what is on it (`alayhaa) to a barren land.

 The Last Day